In order to ensure that your submission is eligible please read the FAQs below.

 Yes, you can.
 As you (or your outlet, depending on your contractual arrangements) will be the co-producers of your story with the award partners and ultimately the EU, all these parties will hold shared copyright and will be able to grant the right to use or publish the production to any third party.

-30. In case my application is successful, why do I need to sign a contract?
+30. In case my entry is selected, why do I need to sign a contract?

 If selected, you will be contacted and informed about the financial amount of the contract we will offer you to carry out a second production based on your pitch proposal as submitted with your application.
 This contract is the award.
 Once you confirm your acceptance of the award, you will be asked to sign a co-production contract which would contain details on the final financial amount to be granted, the number of instalments and the deadline for publication.